YtoTech/docker-texlive/README.md

 ## Reduce image final size

-We choose to include `tlmgr` dependencies (perl and wget) in the image, so we can install packages right away.
+We choose to include `tlmgr` dependencies (perl and wget) in the image, so we can install CTAN packages right away.
 You can reduce your final image size by removing them at the end of your own build:

 ### Debian-based